Chapter 33 Yavakrida and His Penance

 He went on: “Two distinguished brahmanas, Bharadwaja and Raibhya, who were close companions, resided in respective hermitages.
 In addition to learning the Vedas, Raibhya and his two sons, Paravasu and Arvavasu, also excelled in academia.
-Bharadwaja dedicated his entire life to worshipping God.
-He had a son named Yavakrida, who watched with resentment and jealously as the brahmanas treated the educated Raibhya with greater regard than they did his austere father.
+Bharadwaja dedicated his entire life to worshipping Bhagwan.
+He had a son named Yavakrida, who watched with resentment and jealously as the brahmanas treated the educated Raibhya with greater regard than they did to his austere father.
 Yavakrida engaged in rigorous penance in order to win Indra’s favour.
 He tormented his body with austerities, awakening Indra’s compassion in the process.
-Indra then arrived and enquired as to why he had been so cruel to his flesh.”
+Indra then arrived and enquired as to why he had been so cruel to his body.”

 Indra grinned and remarked: “Brahmana, you’re going in the wrong direction.
 Return home, look for a suitable preceptor, and take Vedic instruction from him.
 Learning cannot be done via austerity.
 Study and study alone is the way to go.”
 Indra disappeared after saying these words.
 But Bharadwaja’s son resisted giving up.

-The gods were horrified and distressed as he continued his austerity path with even more intensity.
+The Gods were horrified and distressed as he continued his austerity path with even more intensity.
 Indra once more appeared before Yavakrida and cautioned him: “You’ve chosen the incorrect route to knowledge acquisition.
 Only through study is knowledge acquired.
 By diligent study, your father was able to master the Vedas, and so can you.
 Study the Vedas right away.
 Stop mortifying your body so pointlessly.”

 Yavakrida made a brazen declaration that if his request was not answered, he would chop off each of his limbs one by one and give them as sacrifices to the fire.
 He did not listen even this second warning from Indra.
 He wouldn’t give up, not ever.